 Here, we demonstrate the generation of large numbers of CD8+CD137+ antigen-specific T cells with high purity based on GMP-compatible reagents and sorting system.
-Sorted cells showed robust expansion as well as strong activation marker expression and the potential for cytotoxic activity.
+Sorted cells showed robust expansion as well as Antigen-specific T cells can be identified and purified strong activation marker expression and the potential for cytotoxic activity.
 These results demonstrate a reliable process for isolation of highly pure antigen-specific T cells from heterogeneous human blood products within a GMP-compliant manufacturing environment.